Inne-Lemstra/Kendo_analyser_Chronos_433_watch/README.md

-# A module to analyse Kendo movements with the TI chronos 433 watch.
+# A module to analyse Kendo movements with the TI chronos eZ 430 watch.

+This module should be used with the [ez430 library](https://github.com/wolfmankurd/eZ430-tools) from wolfmankurd.

 ## Kendo
 A Japanese martial art derived from samurai sword fighting.
 [A small description from the Dojo in Groningen](https://www.kendogroningen.nl/wordpress/?page_id=2).